-During the fiscal year ended March 31, 2013, no valuation allowance was necessary to adjust the aggregate cost basis of the mortgage servicing right asset to fair market value.
-A valuation allowance of \$101,000 was necessary to adjust the aggregate cost basis of the mortgage servicing right asset to fair market value during the year ended March 31, 2012.
-The valuation allowance was adjusted during the years ended March 31, 2013 and March 31, 2012 due to payments received on the related loans, as well as changes in the estimated market value on the mortgage servicing right asset.
+During the fiscal years ended March 31, 2014 and 2013, no valuation allowance was necessary to adjust the aggregate cost basis of the mortgage servicing right asset to fair market value.
+The valuation allowance was adjusted during the year ended March 31, 2013 due to payments received on the related loans, as well as changes in the estimated market value on the mortgage servicing right asset.